GibzB/CloudChallenge/README.md

 #### Lessons Learnt
 - Called the Vision API with curl by passing it the URL of an image in a Cloud Storage bucket
 - Used the Vision API's label, face, and landmark detection methods

+## Google Workspace Admin: Provisioning
+Google Workspace Provisioning is supported by Google to automate user provisioning for many cloud applications.
+With Google Workspace User Provisioning, you can provision all the users with their identities from any external sources automatically in the Google Admin console.

+#### Lessons learnt
+- Created Google Groups
+- Created a Calendar resource
+- Adde a domain to your Google Workspace organization.